Tigers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Tigers have a record of 2-4.
+- The Tigers have played as the underdog in six of their past 10 games and have gone 2-4 in those contests.

-- When it comes to the over/under, the Tigers and their foes are 5-5-0 in their last 10 contests.
+- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total four times.

-- The Tigers' previous 10 games have not had a spread set by sportsbooks.
+- The last 10 Tigers contests have not had a spread set by oddsmakers.

 Discover More About This Game